MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

    the file servers.
 The default KDC proxy port is 443 and assigned automatically by Windows Admin Center.

    > [!NOTE]
    > You cannot configure an SMB over QUIC server joined to a Workgroup using Windows Admin Center.
-You must join the server to an Active Directory domain or use the step in [Manual Method](#manual-method) section.
+You must join the server to an Active Directory domain or use the steps in [Manual Method](#manual-method) section.

 1. Configure the following group policy setting to apply to the Windows 11 device: